All Episodes

 Everything is about to accelerate.

-There's about to be and there will be such vindication for this show and those people that have partnered with us doing the hard legwork, investigative work, like Sarah Carter and Greg Jarrett and John Solomon and Victoria Tunsing and Jay Seculo.
+When we see that Jeff Session did make an appointment, and we know the IG report after 14 months is coming, there's about to be, there will be such vindication for this show and those people that have partnered with us doing the hard legwork, investigative work, like Sarah Carter and Greg Jarrett and John Solomon and Victoria Tunsing and Jay Seculo.

 It is going to be the biggest we were right, you were wrong you've ever seen in your life.

-And I am uh I'm proud of what we've done.
+And I am proud of what we've done.

-It's taken a year, but in the next week, two weeks, there's gonna be massive developments.
+It's taken a year, but in the next week, two weeks, there's going to be massive developments.

 We've not been wrong.

-But I tell you, when I even turn to just see what CNN is talking about, it just makes my stomach just nod up because they have gone all the way down here.
+But I tell you, when I even turn to just see what CNN is talking about, it just makes my stomach just not up because they have went all the way downhill.

-And they pay people to be on to to receive their news.
+And they pay people to be on to receive their news.

-They pay for all that garbage out in the airport and everywhere.
+They pay for all that garbage, y'all, in the airport and everywhere.

-But listen, they they have some really good reporters.
+But listen, they have some really good reporters.

-They sent that reporter all the way to Thailand to meet this uh sex coach Hooker inside a prison because she was going to break wide open the Trump Russia collusion case.
+They sent that reporter all the way to Thailand to meet this sex coach Hooker inside a prison because she was going to break wide open the Trump-Russia collusion case.

-And then they sent another reporter to St. Petersburg, Russia, so that he could do some dumpster diving in the hopes that that's going to break over the tr broke break open the Trump Russia collusion thing.
+And then they sent another reporter to St. Petersburg, Russia, so that he could do some dumpster diving in the hopes that that's going to break open the Trump-Russia collusion thing.

 And they're really working hard over there to spread their lies and pull up their disinformation.